 How to wash cloths?

 All you need is a plastic bucket to toss your diapers into.
 You can simply shake any dirty diapers into the toilet and toss your diapers into a plastic pail.
 (You can also purchase throw away liners to put inside your diaper to keep them from getting stained and make clean up easier.)
-When the pail is full throw everything into the laundry.
+When the pail is full, throw everything into the laundry.
 You will want to run your diapers through two cycles to get them clean.
 The first cycle you can run on cold wash and cold rinse.
 The second cycle run through a hot wash and cold rinse.
 You will want to use a detergent that is free of dyes and perfumes.
 You may be tempted to use bleach on your diapers but this is not a good idea.
 The bleach may irritate your baby’s skin causing diaper rash.
-Bleach will also eat away the fibers in your diapers and ruin them in a matter of time.
+Bleach will also eat away the fibers in your diapers and ruin them after some time.